 Welcome to Penrose IT Law

 Penrose is specialised in the field of Dutch IT Law.
 We advise IT entrepreneurs, customers and tech investors on a wide range of topics including IT contracts, privacy and security, IP rights, blockchain, licensing conditions, and investments in start-ups and scaleups.
 Some of the Dutch IT legal issues that we encounter on a daily basis are outlined below.
-More information about Penrose and its approach to Dutch IT law can be found here

 More and more business processes are being automated and outsourced.
 This involves storing (business-sensitive) information in the cloud, software being purchased as a service (SaaS), and innovative algorithms that analyse the personal data of visitors to the website.

 Agreements with IT suppliers or developers are key to guaranteeing the quality and continuity of your business processes and (business sensitive) information.
 How is the hosting arranged?
 Who owns the copyright or other intellectual property rights if the software is developed in a cooperation agreement?
 Can our organization still access the data after the agreement expires?
 Is the IT supplier liable if the agreed delivery dates are not met?

 Privacy and security

 As part of the outsourcing of IT and business processes, the supplier often also processes personal data and/or business-sensitive information.
 This could include, for example, the outsourced payroll administration or the hosting of the overall IT environment.

 Developments in the field of digitization and technology also result in new vulnerabilities (e.g. through hacking, phishing and other forms of cyber crime).
 Due to the increasingly strict privacy laws and regulations, as well as the growing risks in this respect (such as identity fraud), it is becoming more and more important to make sound agreements with IT suppliers and take sufficient measures in the area of privacy and information security.